LeanEngine Plans and Prices

 Creating and Managing Groups

-You can create, delete, or change default groups by going to your app's Dashboard > LeanEngine.
+You can create, delete, or change primary groups by going to your app's Dashboard > LeanEngine.
 On the top-left corner, you will see a group selector.
-Click on it, then click on Manage Groups.
+Click on it, then click on Group management.
 You will see all the groups you have.

-After selecting a group, you will be able to change its settings like Git repository, second-level domain, and environment variables.
+After selecting a group, you will be able to change its settings like Git repository and environment variables.
 When a group is first created, it has no instances in it and you can only create a standard instance in its production environment.
-A staging environment will be provided with a free trial instance if you have at least one instance under the production environment, and it will be deleted if you delete all other instances in the group.
-A group can be deleted only if it has no instances in it.
+A staging environment will be provided with a free trial instance if you have at least one instance under the production environment.

 Pricing for Instances